GabrielTeo/Hack-Roll-2021-/README.md

 ## Getting Started :beginner:

-If you want to try out _Moodsicle_, you can head over to our [Releases](https://github.com/Hack-Roll2021-FlutterAway/Moodsicle/releases) to install our latest Android APK on your Android device.
-However, as _Moodsicle_ is still currently in very early development, do note that we have yet to release an iOS IPA, and our releases may not be up to date with the latest version of our development as we continue to improve our application.
+If you want to try out _Moodsicle_, you can head over to our [Releases](https://github.com/GabrielTeo/Moodsicle/releases) to install our latest Android APK on your Android device.
+However, as _Moodsicle_ is still currently in very early development, please note that we have yet to release an iOS IPA, and our releases may not be up to date with the latest version of our development as we continue to improve our application.

 However, if you are a developer looking to test our application, or want to try our the latest version of our application, here are the steps required to get a debugging environment set up to run our current debug build:
 * **1.** Install the **Flutter SDK** according to the [Flutter Installation Guide](https://flutter.dev/docs/get-started/install).
 Ensure that `flutter doctor -v` shows no errors for the platform that you intend to test on (Android or iOS).